SakSal-tech/trade-capture-system/docs/step-4-cashflow-bug-investigation.md

 Notes on deployment & next steps

 - When moving to an environment with production market data, swap the test `RateProvider` implementation for a production adapter that calls the market data microservice or a time-series DB.
 Keep the same `RateProvider` interface so the service code remains unchanged.
-- If the business prefers a non-blocking booking flow (accept trade but mark cashflows pending until a rate arrives), we can adapt the validation to accept a trade but set a cashflow status field (PENDING) and enqueue a background job to populate cashflows and notify users when completed.
+- If the business prefers a non-blocking booking flow (accept trade but mark cashflows pending until a rate arrives), can adapt the validation to accept a trade but set a cashflow status field (PENDING) and enqueue a background job to populate cashflows and notify users when completed.
 I did not choose that approach because the business success criteria required preventing invalid trades from entering the system.

 Files created by this work